-What Happens When Light is Absorbed?
+What Happens When Light is Absorbed

-An Overview of Light Absorption
+A Quick Overview of Light Absorption

-There are several options as what can happen next, either the electron returns to the ground state emitting the photon of light or the energy is retained by the matter and the light is absorbed.
-If the photon is immediately re-emitted the photon is effectively reflected or scattered.
-If the photon energy is absorbed the energy from the photon typically manifests itself as heating the matter up.
+There are several options that could happen next, either the electron returns to the ground state emitting the photon of light or the energy is retained by the matter and the light is absorbed.
+If the photon is immediately re-emitted, the photon is effectively reflected or scattered.
+If the photon energy is absorbed, the energy from the photon typically manifests itself as heating the matter up.

 - Some materials are opaque to some wavelengths of light, but transparent to others.
 Glass and water are opaque to ultraviolet light, but transparent to visible light.